 Translator

 My fascination with translation began in college with Baudelaire and Rimbaud.
 In what sense, I wondered, were the English renditions “the same” as the originals?
 Half a century later, I still don't know.
 In much of my work the question is moot—the translation works if it accomplishes the same purpose as the original.
 Translation, like acting, is a sort of subordinated creativity—circumscribed by the fact that one must operate within the bounds of the script.
+A translator feels most proud when told that his or her translation is better than the original!

 Working principles